sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Configure the filesystem

-Your partitions ar listed in `/etc/fstab`.
+Your partitions are listed in `/etc/fstab`.
 Gentoo provides a default file that is not valid and must be modified.
 Based on the partitions we made earlier, here is what it should look like:

 ```